Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 The main background processes that can mimic a \ttbar\ event were discussed in Sec.~\ref{sec:bgd}.
-The most important contributions for the $ljt$ final state are, in decreasing order of importance, $W$+jets production, QCD multi-jet processes, $Z$+jets, diboson processes and electroweak single top-quark production.
-The $Z$+jets, diboson, and single top backgrounds are evaluated using MC normalized to (N)NLO theoretical cross sections.
-As no reliable estimation of QCD multi-jet can be obtained by MC, this background is estimated using data.
-For the most important background: $W$+jets production, no reliable NLO calculation exists to estimate the $W$+jets cross section at the large jet multiplicities relevant for \ttbar\ analyses.
-Therefore we derive the normalization from data and use the MC to estimate the $W$+jets kinematic distributions.
+The most important contributions for the $ljt$ final state are, in decreasing order of importance, \Wpjets\ production, QCD multi-jet processes, \Zpjets\, diboson processes and electroweak single top-quark production.
+The \Zpjets\, diboson, and single top backgrounds are evaluated using MC normalized to (N)NLO theoretical cross sections.
+As no reliable estimation of QCD multi-jet processes can be obtained by MC, this background is estimated using data.
+No reliable NLO cross section calculation exists to estimate the \Wpjets\ cross section at the large jet multiplicities relevant for \ttbar\ analyses.
+Therefore the normalization is derived from data and the MC used to estimate the \Wpjets\ kinematic distributions.

-The QCD multi-jet background is estimated from data.
-For example, \dzero\ uses a matrix method~\cite{Abazov:2006ka}.
-It consists of solving a 2D system of linear equations based on the number of events selected in two datasets defined as:
+The QCD background is estimated from data.
+For example, \dzero\ uses a matrix method~\cite{Abazov:2006ka} that consists of solving a 2D system of linear equations: